yash-raj202134/GeoAI-ground-level-NO2-estimation/README.md

 # GeoAI-ground-level-NO2-estimation
- Aim is to develop ML model(s) to estimate surface NO2 concentrations using only public remote sensing data as predictor variables.
+ The Project aims to develop precise ML model(s) to estimate surface NO2 concentrations using only public remote sensing data as predictor variables.

 ## Project Overview